top of page

 Sphecodes have a black head and thorax, and either an entirely red abdomen or red abdomen with black markings (although some species can have an entirely black abdomen).
 Most species have three forewing submarginal cells; a minority have two.
 Females lack pollen-collecting structures.
 Bees in this genus

 Sphecodes females can be observed on flowers or near their host's ground nest, perching on the ground or on vegetation next to the nest.
-When the host leaves, the Sphecodes female enter the nest and searches for a fully provisioned brood cell with an egg laid on the pollen mass.
+When the host leaves, the Sphecodes female enters the nest and searches for a fully provisioned brood cell with an egg laid on the pollen mass.
 Then, after destroying that egg, she lays one of her own in the brood cell.
-For other cuckoo bee genera, it's typical for the cuckoo bee larva to develop sickle-like mandibles in the first instar stage that are employed to kill the host egg (or larva).
+For other cuckoo bee genera, in the first instar stage, it's typical for the cuckoo bee larva to develop sickle-like mandibles that are employed to kill the host egg (or larva).
 These large mandibles are not present in the following instar stages of the cuckoo bee larva.

 Sphecodes